mikeross-git/loglisted/PROMPTS.md

 - no recommendations
 - no long quotations
 - no repeated scene headings
-- empty arrays when evidence is absent
+- empty arrays when evidence is absent`;

 <h1>Final Scoring</h1>